pablobernabeu/Data-is-present/README.md

-# *Data Is Present!* Open Workshops and Hackathons
+# *Data Is Present:* Open Workshops and Hackathons

 ## Enhanced Presentation of Data Using Reproducible Reports and Dashboards